wmedrano/wmedrano.dev/content/posts/2024-01-14-bats-devlog-2.md

     The filter envelope changes the filter frequency automatically with time.
 This is essentially the same as someone moving the filter frequency knob as you are playing, but automated.
-In the example below, the "Constant Filter" synths have a similar texture throughout.
+In the examples below, the "Constant Filter" synths have a similar texture throughout.
 In the "Envelope Modulated Filter", the filter frequency increases a bit with time, and then settles back down.

     <table>
       <tr>